 Students can take the new driver's ed course online or in person as part of a semester-long high school program for grades nine to 12.

 Yes.
-If you complete the DATA course prior to July 1 and are between the ages of 15 and 17, your DATA certificate will satisfy state permit requirements until it expires.
-Students who do not earn a DATA certificate by July 1 must complete the new DETS course.
+If you complete the DATA course prior to August 1 and are between the ages of 15 and 17, your DATA certificate will satisfy state permit requirements after the August 1 transition to mandatory driver's ed.
+Students who do not earn a DATA certificate by the July 31 deadline must complete the new DETS course.

 According to the Florida Department of Education, the DETS course teaches new drivers about: